The Beautiful Tollymore Forest Park, County Down

 Black Trail 1 – The Drinns Trail

-This additional trail adds a further three miles by circumnavigating the Drinns running along the boundary wall and past coniferous forest to the Curraghard viewpoint.
+This additional trail adds three miles by circumnavigating the Drinns, running along the boundary wall and past coniferous forest to the Curraghard viewpoint.
 Stunning views of Bryansford, Castlewellan and Slieve Croob are seen on the return route to the second half of the Mountain Trail.

 Incredible Features of the Forest

-Beside The Shimna River and The Stone Bridges, the forest is abundant with aesthetic scenery.
+Besides the Shimna River and the Stone Bridges, the forest is abundant in aesthetic scenery.

 The Cedar Avenue